TylerS175/RegexTutorial-Assignment-17/gist-assignment.md

 Character classes are components within our regular expression that tells us what type of characters to expect.
 For instance you identified the classes with brackets [].
 Look at these 2 character classes that share the same value.
 If you breakdown the class a-f it will be known to search for letters a-f and the 0-9 class will search for the numbers 0-9 based on what it is being told.

 ### Flags
+Flags affects the search in regular expressions.
+It is an optional parameter to a regex that modifies its behavior of searching.
+In javascript regex, there is a total of 6 flags, each serving a different purpose.
+In this case, we have a multline flag cause of the ^ & $ seen in /^#?([a-f0-9]{6}|[a-f0-9]{3})$/

+i - Ignore Casting (Makes the expression search case-insensitively) g - Global (Makes the expression search for all occurences) s - Dot All (Makes the wild character . match newlines as well) m - Multiline (Makes the boundary characters ^ and $ match the beginning and ending of every single line instead of the beginning and ending of the whole string.

 ### Grouping and Capturing